Uncovering Bias in Personal Informatics: Discussion

-Appropriate PI datasets for fueling future bias research in the domain are still lacking.
-Due to the sensitivity of the data at hand, many datasets are proprietary with restrictive Institutional Review Board (IRB) agreements.
-Out of the open PI datasets, most are small-scale \cite{yfantidou2021self} due to the high effort and equipment cost required for building larger datasets or are conducted in-the-lab failing to represent the target population.
-To this end, any future work publishing open, large-scale, in-the-wild PI data sourced from diverse populations in terms of geographic location, gender, age, and health conditions, is significantly contributing to the advancement of the domain.
+Appropriate PI datasets for fueling future fairness research in the domain are still lacking.
+Due to the sensitivity of the data at hand, many datasets are proprietary with restrictive Institutional Review Board (IRB) agreements, but inclusive, open datasets could significantly advance the domain.
 Also, given the prevalence of small-scale datasets, future work should focus on quantifying biases in small digital biomarkers data, as realistically, most institutions will never acquire big data \cite{baeza2018big}.
-Additionally, due to the recentness of the domain and the closed-sourced data and algorithms, there is a lack of established benchmarks, especially regarding emerging PI tasks, such as fertility prediction, AFib, or fall detection.
-To this end, similarly to the work of \citet{harutyunyan2019multitask}, which published benchmarks for electronic health records tasks, future work should create inclusive and representative benchmarks for tasks within the PI domain.
+Additionally, due to closed-sourced data and algorithms, there is a lack of established benchmarks, especially regarding emerging PI tasks, such as fertility prediction, or AFib detection.
+To this end, similarly to the work of \citet{harutyunyan2019multitask}, future work should create inclusive and representative benchmarks for tasks within the PI domain.
+Beyond that, there is work to be done in quantifying and mitigating bias in sequential physiological and behavioral data.
+For instance, many PI tasks are formulated as regression problems, but regression-specific fairness metrics and mitigation approaches are limited in the literature \cite{gursoy2022error,agarwal2019fair}.
+Finally, due to privacy considerations for sensitive digital biomarkers, many times PI data are not accompanied by protected attributes for the population they describe, making it cumbersome to perform a bias and fairness evaluation.
+To this end, future work should investigate the space of ``fairness in unawareness'', or, in other words, how you can quantify and mitigate biases in the absence of protected attributes.